jordaniza/tenderly-actions-test/README.md

 Generated files will be placed in the `generated` folder and ABIs will be attempted to be downloaded from etherscan and saved in the `artifacts` folder.
 If the file can't be downloaded, you can manually add the ABIs to the `artifacts` folder.
 All contracts must have an ABI file in the `artifacts` folder before we can generate the code.

 Copy the `.ts` files into the `actions` folder and move the `tenderly.yaml` file to the project root.
 You can then execute the `deploy.sh` script to deploy the actions to tenderly.

+If you use [foundry](getfoundry.sh), then you can use the `broadcast-config.ts` file to generate a config starter from the foundry broadcast logs.
+You'll probably need to edit this to remove nulls and adjust proxies.

 ## Known issues